hansb001/smarthome/README.md

-I used for this code pattern the following components:
+I used for this tutorial the following components:

 * [*Keyestudio smart home set:*](https://www.keyestudio.com/products/keyestudio-smart-home-kit-withlus-board-for-arduino-diy-stem) this set includes a laser-cut wooden house, with an Arduino clone with a sensor shield, Bluetooth board, sensors and actuators.
 This is available on Amazon but also at Ali-express etc. It is really good quality, with excellent instructions to build the house and to connect everything.
 The needed code is available online.
 For every sensor/actuator is code available, and of course also for the complete set-up.
 This set is sold via different vendors, so look for the best price for you.
 * Raspberry PI 1: This house is connected to a gateway, I used a Raspberry Pi 4 for that, but this can also be a Raspberry Pi 3.
 This Raspberry acts as a gateway between the devices and the MQTT server.
 This gateway is also connected to the cloud or local machine.
 OPTIONAL: you can also host the gateway on another device, like your local machine.